Sachi-Fernando/Sachi-Fernando.github.io/_pages/research.md

 </details>

 # Work in Progress

-**1. Greening the roads: Unveiling the Urban-Rural Dynamics of a Carbon Tax on Finland's Road Transportation Sector Emissions.**\
+**Greening the roads: Unveiling the Urban-Rural Dynamics of a Carbon Tax on Finland's Road Transportation Sector Emissions.**\
 with Christoph Wunder (Halle)

 <!--This paper uses synthetic controls to investigate the environmental effectiveness of the carbon taxes introduced in the Nordic countries in the early 1990s.